FredKSchott/snowpack/www/_template/tutorials/quick-start.md

 Throughout our documentation, we'll use `snowpack [command]` to document the CLI.
 To run your locally installed version of Snowpack, add the `npx`/`yarn run`/`pnpm run` prefix of the package manager that you used to install Snowpack.

 For long-term development, the best way to use Snowpack is with a package.json script.
-This reduces your own need to remember exact Snowpack commands/configuration, and lets you share some common scripts with the the rest of your team (if applicable).
+This reduces your own need to remember exact Snowpack commands/configuration, and lets you share some common scripts with the rest of your team (if applicable).

 ```js
 // Recommended: package.json scripts